ajakcyer/algo/bigONotes/bigONotes.md

 - O(n) could be worst case : if found at index[-1]
 - O(1) could be best case : if found at index[0]
 - Sometimes being explicit gives you brownie points

+---
+## Space complexity
+When you want to optimize for using less memory instead of less time.
+- When talking about space complexity it's about *additional* space, and not the space taken up by the inputs
+- Sometimes there's a tradeoff between saving time and saving space